html5rocks/www.html5rocks.com/content/tutorials/webcomponents/template/en/index.md

 Remember when jQuery made working with DOM dead simple?
 The result was `querySelector()`/`querySelectorAll()` being added to platform.
 Obvious win, right?
 A library popularized fetching DOM with CSS selectors and standards later adopted it.
-It doesn't always work that was, but I *love* when it does.
+It doesn't always work that way, but I *love* when it does.

 I think `<template>` is a similar case.
 It standardizes the way we do client-side templating, but more importantly, it removes the need for [our crazy 2008 hacks](#toc-old).